<> <> <> <>

 A genetic condition, Health Direct reports that "it is caused when hair follicles are oversensitive to the male hormone, testosterone.
 This causes the hair to become thinner and shorter."
 [3]

 That's not all.
-The study also found that it prompted hair shaft elongation and prolonged the hair growth stage of the hair follicles.
+The study also found that it prompted hair shaft elongation and impacted the hair growth cycle by prolonging the growth stage of the hair follicles.

 Finally, because caffeine has stimulant effects, it can also increase blood circulation, which can aid in fast hair growth and stronger hair.

-For this, look no further than Pilot's Hair Growth Shampoo & Conditioner, which have been specially formulated to lay the groundwork for improved hair health.
+For this, look no further than Pilot's Hair Growth Shampoo & Conditioner, a duo specially formulated to lay the groundwork for improved hair health.

 Are there any other benefits of coffee for your hair?